Shoppers at the Academy Museum Store.

 • Recommended

 Beloved local patisserie Valerie Confections’ headquarters can be found near the border of Glendale and Burbank.
-Find boxes of eponymous pastry chef Valerie Gordon’s gourmet chocolates, bars, barks, petit fours and more inside the 5,000-square-foot space; you can also preorder pies and cakes, or stop by for coffee and a pastry.
+Find boxes of eponymous pastry chef Valerie Gordon’s gourmet chocolates, bars, barks, petit fours and more inside cozy retail space; you can also preorder pies and cakes, or stop by for coffee and a pastry and hang out in the garden.
 This time of year, picking up some peppermint bark, eggnog petit fours or holiday truffles for a sweet gift is sure to score you points with anyone.
+In fact, we recently caught up with Gordon to get her hosting and gifting tips for the holiday season.

 Advertising